-The term Fire Officer shall be defined to include the plural as well as the singular and to include males and females.
+The term Fire Officer shall be defined as Fire Lieutenant and Battalion Chief and to include the plural as well as the singular and to include males and females.
 The use of the word employee throughout this agreement shall include all fire officer titles listed by DOP.

 The Union must notify the City of the name of the steward.
 No more than one (1) steward and alternate are to be designated.